Scalp Reduction Surgery in Boston, MA & Providence, RI

 Alopecia reduction-also called scalp reduction-is a surgical hair restoration procedure that (1) surgically removes bald scalp, and (2) stretches hair-bearing scalp upward to replace bald scalp that has been removed.
 In selected patients alopecia reduction is a very effective method of hair restoration when performed by a skilled and experienced physician hair restoration specialist.
 Depending on individual patient characteristics, alopecia reduction may be performed (1) as the only hair restoration procedure desired by the patient, (2) in combination with hair transplantation to achieve a desired aesthetic effect, or (3) occasionally in combination with the aesthetic surgical procedure called brow lifting to remove frown lines from the forehead and crow’s feet from around the eyes.

 Good candidates for alopecia reduction are patients with excellent donor hair on the sides and back of the scalp that can be stretched upward to cover areas of excised bald scalp.
 A good supply of donor hair is also needed to provide donor grafts for any supplementary hair transplantation.
 Alopecia reduction may, in selected patients, be carried out by using a scalp extension or scalp expansion device – a technique that stretches hair-bearing scalp skin to provide greater coverage in bald areas.

-Indications and Patient Selection Is Alopecia Reduction Right for You?
+Indications and Patient Selection Is Scalp Reduction Right for You??

 Any non-emergency surgical procedure must be justified by its applicability and ultimate value to the patient.
 This is especially true for elective cosmetic procedures such as hair restoration.
 Full and frank discussion between patient and physician hair restoration specialist is essential to determining whether an elective procedure is right for you, the patient.